Ensemble interpretation: Probability; propensity

+means the propensity for event $e$ to occur given the physical scenario $G$ is $r$.
+The physical scenario is viewed as weakly causal condition.

+The weak causation invalidates Bayes' theorem and correlation is no longer symmetric.
+As noted by Paul Humphreys, many physical examples show the lack of reciprocal correlation, for example, the propensity for smokers to get lung cancer does not imply lung cancer has a propensity to cause smoking.

+Propensity closely matches the application of quantum theory: single event probability can be predicted by theory but only verified by repeated samples in experiment.
+Popper explicitly developed propensity theory to eliminate subjectivity in quantum mechanics.

 Preparative and observing devices as origins of quantum randomness

 An isolated quantum mechanical system, specified by a wave function, evolves in time in a deterministic way according to the Schrödinger equation that is characteristic of the system.
 Though the wave function can generate probabilities, no randomness or probability is involved in the temporal evolution of the wave function itself.
 This is agreed, for example, by Born, Dirac, von Neumann, London & Bauer, Messiah, and Feynman & Hibbs.
 An isolated system is not subject to observation; in quantum theory, this is because observation is an intervention that violates isolation.

 The system's initial state is defined by the preparative procedure; this is recognized in the ensemble interpretation, as well as in the Copenhagen approach.
 The system's state as prepared, however, does not entirely fix all properties of the system.
 The fixing of properties goes only as far as is physically possible, and is not physically exhaustive; it is, however, physically complete in the sense that no physical procedure can make it more detailed.
 This is stated clearly by Heisenberg in his 1927 paper.
 It leaves room for further unspecified properties.
 For example, if the system is prepared with a definite energy, then the quantum mechanical phase of the wave function is left undetermined by the mode of preparation.
 The ensemble of prepared systems, in a definite pure state, then consists of a set of individual systems, all having one and the same definite energy, but each having a different quantum mechanical phase, regarded as probabilistically random.
 The wave function, however, does have a definite phase, and thus specification by a wave function is more detailed than specification by state as prepared.
 The members of the ensemble are logically distinguishable by their distinct phases, though the phases are not defined by the preparative procedure.
 The wave function can be multiplied by a complex number of unit magnitude without changing the state as defined by the preparative procedure.